simonmichael/hledger_site/simons-setup.md

 - YEAR.prices containing P records for the year
 - forecast.journal containing periodic transaction rules

 all.journal includes all the year journals.
 It provides all historical data, but is slow, and my old journals are inconsistent/broken, so it's currently rarely used.

 current.journal is a symlink for scripts which don't know the year.
-Symbolic links are a mixed blessing, causing file path confusion in emacs, eg.
+Symbolic links are a mixed blessing, causing file path confusion in emacs, e.g.

 ## Data entry